lumilio/Jungle-didakoo.com-README.md/README.md

 grants them the opportunity to showcase their OpenSea accounts and their NFT collections.
 If you’re playing as “no wallet” you won’t have access to the ranking feature.

-## Nfts
-Didakoo has relased in Opensea marketplace some Nfts that make you able to unlock extra functionality and permissions in game:

 ## Db relase